lupyuen/lupyuen.github.io/src/blockly.md

 Blockly will NOT render correctly with `file://...`, it must be `http://localhost:port/...`

-Drag-and-drop some Blocks and click the Zig Tab.
+Drag-and-drop some Blocks and click the __Zig Tab.__

 The Zig Tab now shows the generated code in Zig.

-In case of problems, check the JavaScript Console.
+In case of problems, check the __JavaScript Console__.
 Ignore the `storage.js` error.

+_Can we save the Blocks?
+So we don't need to drag them again when retesting?_

+Click the __JSON Tab__ and copy the Blockly JSON that appears.

+Whenever we rebuild Blockly and reload the site, just paste the Blockly JSON back into the JSON Tab.
+The Blocks will be automagically restored.